hmcts/azure-policy/policies/storage_account_soft_delete/README.md

 | ------------------------ | -------------- | ----------------------------------------------------------------------------- |
 | `minimumRetentionDays`   | `14`           | Minimum required soft delete retention period, in days                        |

-`nonProductionIdentifiers` also still appears on the policy definition, marked `deprecated: true`.
-It no longer has any effect — it's kept only because Azure Policy doesn't allow parameters to be removed from an existing definition on update.

 ## Exemptions

 Send a pull request to the relevant assignment file under [assignments](https://github.com/hmcts/azure-policy/tree/HEAD/assignments) with justification if a storage account needs to be excluded via `notScopes`.